-17.1 Regular full-time employees in established positions shall be entitled to take all authorized holidays at full pay, not to exceed eight hours for any one day, provided they are in a pay status on both their regularly scheduled workdays immediately preceding and following the holiday.
-Part-time employees shall be entitled to holiday pay in proportion to the percentage of full-time hours worked during the biweekly pay period which includes a holiday; e.g., if a part-time employee works 50% of the full-time hours in a pay period, the employee shall be paid for one-half for each holiday falling within that pay period.
+Regular full-time employees in established positions shall be entitled to take all authorized holidays at full pay, not to exceed eight (8) hours for any one (1) day, provided they are in a full pay status for a full work day on both their regularly scheduled workdays immediately preceding and following the holiday.
+Part-time employees shall be entitled to holiday pay in proportion to the percentage of full-time hours worked during the biweekly pay period which includes a holiday; e.g., if a part-time employee works fifty percent (50%) of the full-time hours in a pay period, the employee shall be paid for one-half for each holiday falling within that pay period.

 If the Legislature or the Governor appoints a date different from the one shown above for the observance of one of these holidays, then San Mateo County shall observe the holiday on the date appointed by the Legislature or the Governor.

-17.3 If one of the holidays listed above falls on Sunday and the employee is not regularly scheduled to work that day, the employee’s first regularly scheduled workday following the holiday shall be considered a holiday.
+If one of the holidays listed above falls on Sunday and the employee is not regularly scheduled to work that day, the holiday will be observed on the following Monday.

-17.4 If any of the above holidays falls on a day other than Sunday and an employee is not regularly scheduled to work that day, or if an employee is required to work on a holiday, he/she shall be entitled to equivalent straight time off with pay.
-This equivalent straight time off is limited to 120 hours with any time earned in excess of 120 hours cashed out at the equivalent straight time rate.
+If any of the above holidays falls on a day other than Sunday and an employee is not regularly scheduled to work that day, or if an employee is required to work on a holiday, they shall be entitled to equivalent straight time off with pay.
+This equivalent straight time off is limited to one hundred twenty (120) hours with any time earned in excess of one hundred twenty (120) hours cashed out at the equivalent straight time rate.
 If an employee leaves County service with accrued hours, those hours will be cashed out.

-17.6 Effective April 13, 2003, employees working on a holiday shall be compensated for such time worked at the rate of one and one-half (1-1/2) times the straight-time rate as provided in Section 8, Overtime.
+Employees working on a holiday shall be compensated for such time worked at the rate of one and one-half (1.5) times the straight-time rate as provided in Section 8, Overtime.